KennethWussmann/cognito-cli/README.md

   "token": "eyJra..."
 }
 ```
-Thats useful for example in REST clients like Insomnia or Postman to chain requests: Get Token -> Post something.
+That's useful for example in REST clients like Insomnia or Postman to chain requests: Get Token -> Post something.